MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-class-teams-edu.md

 ### Benefits

-- Additional flexibility and control
+- Additional flexibility and control.
-- Option to create early teacher access teams or immediate student access to teams
+- Option to create early teacher access teams or immediate student access to teams.
-- If you [create teams from groups](https://docs.microsoft.com/graph/api/team-post?view=graph-rest-beta&tabs=http#example-4-create-a-team-from-group), teachers will have early access and student membership changes will be synced
+- If you [create teams from groups](https://docs.microsoft.com/graph/api/team-post?view=graph-rest-beta&tabs=http#example-4-create-a-team-from-group), teachers will have early access and student membership changes will be synced.

 ### Considerations

-- Requires a high level of technical expertise and time to create and run the script and fix any issues when creating class groups
+- Requires a high level of technical expertise and time to create and run the script and fix any issues when creating class groups.
-- No built-in error handling or retry logic
+- No built-in error handling or retry logic.
-- Membership changes are not synced with SIS
+- Membership changes are not synced with SIS.

 > [!NOTE]
 > Class teams require hidden group membership so only teachers and students within the class can see the members of that class.
 To create an Office 365 class group, see [Create a class team](https://docs.microsoft.com/graph/api/educationroot-post-classes?view=graph-rest-beta&tabs=http) to meet the same privacy requirements.